Defiant Mk I Specifications

 The Defiant Mk I entered RAF service in December 1939 with No. 264 (Madras Presidency) Squadron at Martlesham Heath and enjoyed early success during the Dunkirk evacuation.
 Between 27 and 31 May 1940, the squadron claimed fifty-seven enemy aircraft destroyed, of which thirty-seven were claimed on one day alone.
 Luftwaffe fighter pilots initially mistook the Defiant for the single-seat Hawker Hurricane due to its similar outline and were caught unaware by the rear-firing armament.
 However, they soon learned to attack from below or dead ahead, where the turret provided no defense, and Defiant losses quickly mounted.
 In an emergency, a gunner had very little chance of escaping from his turret.

 During the Battle of Britain, the Defiant proved ill-suited to daylight fighter-to-fighter combat due to its limited maneuverability and lack of forward armament.
-On 19 July 1940, nine Defiants of No. 141 Squadron took off from Hawkinge and ordered to patrol twenty miles south of Folkestone.
+On 19 July 1940, nine Defiants of No. 141 Squadron took off from Hawkinge and were ordered to patrol twenty miles south of Folkestone.
 En route, ten Bf 109s from III./JG 51 bounced the squadron, shooting down six Defiants in rapid succession.
 Hurricanes from No. 111 Squadron arrived just in time to allow the remaining Defiants to make it back to Hawkinge.
 Ten aircrew were killed or reported missing.
 On 22 August, No. 264 Squadron was posted to RAF Hornchurch but withdrew from the front line six days later after the loss of 11 aircraft, five pilots, and nine air gunners.
 The Defiant was never committed to daylight operations within range of enemy fighters again.
 It went on to play a vital role as a night fighter, target tug, and air sea rescue support aircraft.